Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 belongs to the expected person's face, which is called **liveness detection with face verification**.
 For the detail information, please refer to the [tutorial][liveness_tutorial].

-This package is only responsible for creating, quering, deleting a session and getting audit logs.
-For how to perform a liveness detection, please see the sample of [mobile applications][integrate_liveness_into_mobile_application].
+This package is only responsible for app server to create, query, delete a session and get audit logs.
+For how to integrate the UI and the code into your native frontend application, please follow instructions in the [tutorial][liveness_tutorial].

 Here is an example to create and get the liveness detection result of a session.
 ```python